wangzhenj321/GitHub-Manual/blog/Basic-commands-in-Git.md

 - `git reset HEAD~3`

     Rewind the master branch to get rid of those ***three*** commits, and keep the changes of those three commits in the working directory.
-If you want to remove these changes, you can use previous option '--hard'.
+If you want to remove these changes, you can use the above option '--hard'.

 ### add